eclipse-tractusx/pcf-exchange-kit/docs/page_adoption-view.md

                 <p>CX provides apps and services for data exchange.</p>
             </td>
         <tr style="vertical-align:top">
-            <td>PCF Calculator</td>
+            <td align="left">PCF Calculator</td>
-            <td>He is an expert for PCF calculation.
+            <td align="left">He is an expert for PCF calculation.
 He could be described as a “PCF Engineer,”         analogous to the role of a “Cost Engineer” established in many companies.
                 <ul>
                     <li>He has in-depth knowledge of PCF-, CCF- and LCA-methods.</li>
                     <li>He is responsible for the calculation of the own scope-1 and -2 values of a PCF</li>